Miltonly/Streets/Queen Street

 Which schools serve Queen Street?

-Public elementary students attend Robert Baldwin Public School, located right on the street; Catholic elementary students go to Guardian Angels Catholic Elementary School, a five-minute drive.
-Secondary catchment is Milton District High School for public and St. Kateri Tekakwitha Catholic Secondary School for Catholic.
+Public elementary draws to Robert Baldwin PS, which is on Queen Street itself; Catholic elementary students attend Guardian Angels Catholic ES or St. Scholastica Catholic ES, both within a six-minute drive.
+Secondary catchment is Milton District High School for public and St. Kateri Tekakwitha Catholic SS for Catholic.

 How far is Queen Street from Toronto?